probmods/probmods2/exercises/hierarchical-models.md

 #### b)

 If you stare at the data further, you might notice that some of the participants in your experiment read slightly faster overall.
 Extend your model to include an additional random effect of participant id, that is, an unknown (and not of interest) influence on reading time of the particular person.
-Does this make your conclusion stronger, weaker, or different?
+Does this make your conclusion different?
+Stronger or weaker?